seouri/biv/implementation_plan.md

 ## Phase 3: Implement Individual Detection Methods

-**Objective**: Build modular detectors for 'range' and 'zscore', each in their own subdirectory.
-This allows easy addition of new methods (e.g., BMI) by subclassing `BaseDetector`.
+**Objective**: Build modular detectors for 'range', each in their own subdirectory.
+This allows easy addition of new methods (e.g., BMI, ZScore) by subclassing `BaseDetector`.

 **Checklist**:
 - [ ] Create and switch to a branch for Phase 3 (e.g., `git checkout -b phase-3-detectors`).

-**Sub-Phases** (Modular: Complete with RangeDetector done and Enhancements next; ZScore moved to separate Phase 4.):
+**Sub-Phases** (Modular: RangeDetector with enhancements completed):

 ### Sub-Phase 3.1: RangeDetector
 **Checklist**: